JustMyst/tictactoe/README.md

 # tictactoe
 TicTacToe game in Xamarin with Single' and Multi-player, Options, AI levels and stats.

+You can now INSTALL this game on ANDROID - just enter Android APK, download and run on your phone.

 It's actually TikTakToł - that's how I'd write pronunciation in Polish language..
 As I'm Polish.

 Game has not been tested on iOS since i don't have acces to it.